sohambodas/sohambodas/README.md

 # Hey there 👋
 ### I am
-a Data Science/ Machine Learning Enthusiast.
+a Software Engineering/Machine Learning Enthusiast.
 ### I am
 Looking for opportunitues in these domains
 ### I am